dotnet-websharper/docs/v4.1/fsharp/sitelets.md

     ```
     See that now we have two functions again, but the second is returning an option.
 The first tells us that once a path is parsed (for example we are recognizing `contact/Bob/32` here), it can wrap it in a `Contact` case (`Contact` here is used as a short version of a union case constructor, a function with signature `Person -> Pages`).
 And if the newly created router gets a value to write, it can use the second function to map it back optionally to an underlying value.
 * `Router.Filter`: restricts a router to parse/write values only that are passing a check.
 Usage: `rInt |> Router.Filter (fun x -> x >= 0)`, which won't parse and write negative values.
+* `Router.Slice`: restricts a router to parse/write values only that can be mapped to a new value.
+Equivalent to using `Filter` first to restrict the set of values and then `Map` to convert to a type that is a better representation of the restricted values.
 * `Router.Query`: Moves a router to parse from and write to a specific query argument instead of main URL segments.
-Usage: `rPerson |> Router.Query "p"`, which will read/write query segments like `?p=Bob/32`.
+Usage: `rInt |> Router.Query "x"`, which will read/write query segments like `?x=42`.
 * `Router.Box`: Converts a `Router<T>` to a `Router<obj>`.
 When writing, it uses a type check to see if the object is of type `T` so it can be passed to underlying router.
 * `Router.Unbox`:  Converts a `Router<obj>` to a `Router<T>`.
 When parsing, it uses a type check to see if the object is of type `T` so that the parsed value can be represented in `T`.
 * `Router.Array`: Creates an array parser/writer.
 The URL will contain the length and then the items, so for example `Router.Array rString` can handle `2/x/y`.
 * `Router.List`: Creates a list parser/writer.
 Similar to `Router.Array`, just uses F# lists as data type.
 * `Router.Infer`: Creates a router based on type shape.
 The attributes recognized are the same as `Sitelet.Infer` described in the [Sitelets documentation](sitelets.md).
+* `Router.Table`: Creates a router mapping between a list of static action values and paths.
 * [`Router.Json`](/api/WebSharper.Sitelets.Router#Json\`\`1) creates a router that parses the request body by the JSON format derived from the type argument.
 * [`Router.FormData`](/api/WebSharper.Sitelets.Router#FormData) creates a router from an underlying router handling query arguments that parses query arguments from the request body of a form post instead of the URL.